Saved Results

 Clinical calculator summary

-An 8-item score estimating severe chemotherapy toxicity in older adults with early-stage breast cancer.
+The eight-item breast-specific additive score grouping observed grade 3-5 chemotherapy toxicity in older adults with stage I-III breast cancer.

 Evidence-based context for fast calculator use